andenacitelli/credit-card-bonuses-api/README.md

 ### Support

 I pay for the server time and development cost for this entirely out of my own pocket.
-If you'd like to support me, you can support me with the "Sponsor" options on the right or by using one of the referral links on [Offer Optimist](https://offeroptimist.com), which I get a kickback for.
+If you'd like to support me, you can support me with the "Sponsor" options on the right of this repository or by using one of the referral links on [Offer Optimist](https://offeroptimist.com), which I get a kickback for.
 Thank you for your support!

-### Contributing

-I highly encourage PRs or Issues for data updates.
-If you see an offer is out of date, create an issue or fix the issue yourself with a PR and I'll be happy to merge it in.

 ### License

 This project is under the MIT License with an added [Commons Clause](https://commonsclause.com/).
-In effect, these two items mean that you can do whatever you like with the project _as long as_ your derived work is not sold commercially.
+In effect, you can do whatever you like with the project, just don't use it as a substantial part of a commercial product.

 I make this available with the intent of enabling hobbyists to use it as they wish, not to try and get in some long-term business deal that implies support, SLAs, and more on my part.